flatironinstitute/walnuts/examples/README.md

 * `examples/walnuts-staionarity.py`

-## Warmup for adaptive WALNUTS
+## II.
+Warmup for adaptive WALNUTS

 This test visualizes how quickly adaptive WALNUTS is able to adapt the inverse mass matrix and step size.
-It uses a 200-dimensional normal with no correlation and variances equal to the index sqared, i.e., 1, 4, 9, ..., 40000.
+It uses a 200-dimensional normal with no correlation and variances equal to the index squared, i.e., 1, 4, 9, ..., 40000.
 The following code runs the benchmark.

 ```sh